vuejs/docs/src/guide/essentials/template-syntax.md

 These expressions will be evaluated as JavaScript in the data scope of the current component instance.

-JavaScript expressions can be used in the following positions:
+In Vue templates, JavaScript expressions can be used in the following positions:

-- Inside text interpolation (mustaches)
+- Inside text interpolations (mustaches)
 - In the attribute value of any `v-` directive bindings (including shorthands)

 ### Expressions Only